 What Is Soundings?

-Soundings, the website, is an informational site that provides both public- and private-facing content about the Rainier Writing Workshop, including linkage to the official Pacific Lutheran University webpage, application instructions, and the RWW Facebook page.
+Soundings, the website, is an informational site that provides both public- and private-facing content about the Rainier Writing Workshop, including linkage to the official Pacific Lutheran University webpage, application instructions, and the RWW social media pages.
 The website also houses necessary academic materials that can be accessed by RWW participants, alumni, and faculty during the year and at the summer residency.
 The site is also a repository for archived issues of Soundings the magazine as well as other program-related archival material.